 Elsewhere, 11-year-old Millie Mitchell Lynch dressed up as Sinn Féin President Mary Lou McDonald and earned praise from the woman herself.

 McDonald said that she had "serious competition" after Lynch's grandmother posted images of the 11-year-old's costume on Twitter.

-The Sinn Féin leader has become an increasingly important figure in 2020 as Sinn Féin's popularity surges, inspiring the young Dubliner to put the uncanny costume together.
+The Sinn Féin leader became an increasingly important figure in 2020 as Sinn Féin's popularity surged, inspiring the young Dubliner to put the uncanny costume together.

 But it was Jonathan Quinn who arguably stole the show with his Halloween costume, and it wasn't even 2020 specific.

 Quinn hilariously recreated the statue of Luke Kelly's head in North Dublin and posed alongside the actual statue on October 31.